karstenw/Library/README.md

 The contents of this repo go into the ```~/Library/Application Support/Nodebox/``` folder.
-As of 2017-05-20 and NodeBox v1.9.17+ the library folder can be anywhere.
+As of 2017-05-20 and NodeBox v1.9.17+ the library folder can be anywhere and needs to be set in the preferences.

 These are modules that could be made to work with my [Nodebox fork](https://github.com/karstenw/nodebox-pyobjc).